PatrickL-Tacoma/learning-journal/README.md

 - Embrace challenges to grow past them
 - Perseverance will overcome obstacles
-- Constructive critism are opportunities groq
+- Constructive critism are growth opportunities